violetavivi/Find-Neighbours-with-Periodic-Boundary-Conditions/README.txt

 #FindAllNeighsPBC:
 It finds all the neighbours of a square 2D matrix element with PBCs at certain distance radio (it can be the whole matrix).
 Here, distance is just the number of  elements.
+For radio = 1, use Find8Neighbours.
 (More info in file).

 #Violeta Calleja Solanas 2017/03/24